DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/install-testcafe.md

 ---
 layout: docs
-title: Installing TestCafe
+title: Install TestCafe
+permalink: /documentation/guides/basic-guides/install-testcafe.html
+redirect_from:
-permalink: /documentation/using-testcafe/installing-testcafe.html
+  - /documentation/using-testcafe/installing-testcafe.html
 ---
-# Installing TestCafe
+# Install TestCafe

 You can install TestCafe from `npm` globally or locally in your project.

-[Global installation](#global-installation) is required to run TestCafe in the [command line](command-line-interface.md) from any location.
+[Global installation](#global-installation) is required to run TestCafe in the [command line](../../reference/command-line-interface.md) from any location.
 For instance, you need to install TestCafe globally to execute the `testcafe` command from your custom application.

 > You can use `npx`, `yarn run` or the `npm` scripts to run the `testcafe` command from the project directory without global installation.

-[Local installation](#local-installation) should be preferred for continuous integration systems, [Node.js applications](programming-interface/README.md) and other scenarios where global installation is not required.
+[Local installation](#local-installation) should be preferred for continuous integration systems, [Node.js applications](../../reference/api/README.md) and other scenarios where global installation is not required.

 * Local installation makes your project setup easier: `npm install` executed in the project directory installs all dependencies including TestCafe.
 * Different projects can use different local TestCafe versions.